 How many active volcanoes are there?

-Here are a few statistics (at last database update):
+Here are a few statistics (at last database update on 11 Oct 2023):

 - Volcanoes that erupted during 2023: 66

 - Volcanoes that erupted during 2022: 80